Business team looking at new email encryption solution in action

 "It is vital for the financial services industry to innovate and to investigate new technologies to improve their products and services.
 If the incumbents don’t change their offering and innovate, newcomers will disrupt their business."

-Mark van Rijmenam, founder of Datafloq
+Mark van Rijmenam, Founder of Datafloq

 4. Foreign Exchange Solutions